CGLemon/Sayuri/bash/CONFIG.md

     },

     "Train" : {
-        "UseGPU": null,
+        "UseGPU" : null,
-        "Optimizer": "SGD",
+        "Optimizer" : "SGD",
         "StepsPerEpoch" : 4000,      # Save the weight evey this steps.
-        "ValidationSteps": 100,
+        "ValidationSteps" : 100,
         "VerboseSteps" : 1000,
-        "MaxStepsPerRunning": 4000,  # Will stop the training after this steps.
+        "MaxStepsPerRunning" : 4000, # Will stop the training after this steps.
-        "Workers": 4,                # Number of data loader workers.
+        "Workers" : 4,               # Number of data loader workers.
-        "BatchSize": 256,
+        "BatchSize" : 256,
         "BufferSize" : 524288,       # Bigger is better but it will use more memory.
 If your
                                      # compute is only 32GB, you can set it as around 256000.

-        "DownSampleRate": 16,        # Bigger is better but may be slow down.
+        "DownSampleRate" : 16,       # Bigger is better but may be slow down.
-        "MacroFactor": 1,
+        "MacroFactor" : 1,
-        "WeightDecay": 1e-4,
+        "WeightDecay" : 1e-4,
         "NumberChunks" : 20000,      # Will load last X chunks.
 Default is 25 games for
                                      # each chunk.

-        "LearningRateSchedule": [
+        "LearningRateSchedule" : [
             [0,       1e-2]          # The format is [X, lr].
 Will use the lr rate
                                      # after X stpes.
 You only need to change the lr
                                      # part in the reinforcement learning.
          ],

-        "TrainDirectory": "selfplay/data",
+        "TrainDirectory" : "selfplay/data",
         "StorePath" : "workspace"
     }
 }